TedHusted/awake/awake.md/awake.md

 	New bubbles appeared on the board for ‘Test Mode’ as well as ‘Missing OBDC connector?’.

-	“Who or what would be able to pilot a drone and alter video stored on company servers?” asks Carla, her hologram stepping back from the board.
+	“Who or what would be able to pilot a drone and alter video stored on company servers?” asks Tate, stepping back from the board.

-	“Either one of us,” says Noah, “or at least our organizations,”
+	“Either one of us,” says Noah, “or at least our organizations.”

-	“Who would sanction a domestic mission that involves civilians and a car crash on a public highway?” asks Park.
+	“But who would sanction a domestic mission that involves civilians and a car crash on a public highway?” asks Park.

 	Noah and Carla look uncomfortable but say nothing.